 The historical part of Cockburn Town is not very huge.
 Most of the sights are on either Queen Street or Front Street, about a mile (1.6 km) following the shoreline, both of which run next to the beach.
 The stunning Cockburn Town Beach can be observed at many sights together across Queen, Front, and Duke Street.

 It’s recommended and best to start at Duke Street on the southern end of Cockburn Town and travel north on this coastline.
 Vacation villas and a few small inns and restaurants are the main things you’ll see in this area.

 The road Duke Street and Queen Street merge after about half a mile.
 Queen Street is next to the ocean.
-But after a close walk, Queen Street turns into Front Street at a point which can’t be seemed.
+But after a close walk, Queen Street turns into Front Street at a point the beach can’t be seen.
 Queen Street and Front Street used to be the places where important government buildings were constructed in Turks and Caicos.

 Gift and souvenir shops can be found near Her Majesty’s Prison and at the northernmost tip of Front Street.